These aerial photos show Jewell and the surrounding rural area in March of 1968.

 which held the negatives during the development process.

-These first two images show US Highway 69 and the area west.
+These first two images show US Highway 69 and the

 (You may click to enlarge these images.)